Akina Homoto: Career

-In 2020, Homoto started her YouTube channel and does live streaming on a weekly basis.
+In 2020, Homoto started her YouTube channel, holding live streams on a weekly basis.
 Usually, the stream includes chatting, letter reading, Chinese teaching and guitar segments.

-Homoto is not only the voice actress for the Lanzhu Zhong character in Love Live!
-Nijigasaki High School Idol Club.
-She is also a staff member under the sound cooperation unit in Love Live!
+In addition to being the voice actress for the Lanzhu Zhong character in Love Live!
+Nijigasaki High School Idol Club, she is also a staff member under the sound cooperation unit in Love Live!
 Superstar!!.
 She helps translate Chinese and Japanese between Liyuu and the director.